jtobin/gap-leave-analysis/README.md

 today.
 While I didn't think the conclusion was fantastically controversial, a couple of things jumped out at me:

-* I know New Zealand offers some paid parental leave.
+* I know New Zealand offers some paid leave after the birth of a child.
-* I know Canada offers 52 weeks of paid parental leave.
+* I know Canada offers 52 weeks of paid leave after the birth of a child.

 On the graph shown in the tweet, New Zealand is displayed as offering no paid parental leave, and Canada is displayed as offering less than 20 weeks of paid